-Students in mainstream classes with confirmed disability and who require moderate to high levels of adjustment access integration funding support.
+Eligible students in mainstream classes who require moderate to high levels of adjustment access integration funding support.
 Students who access this support must have educational needs that are directly related to their identified disability and cannot be met through the full range of school and local resources.

 Advice on completing the student profile should be sought from the Learning and Wellbeing advisor or officer prior to completing an access request for integration funding support.

 Funding is for teacher or school learning support officer (SLSO) salaries only, with a minimum period of employment of an unbroken two hours for SLSOs.